 Attention & Perception Talk Series

 Links to the speaker's website and and talk information will be added as the semester goes along.
-Talks are online unless otherwise specified.
+Talks are online (Zoom link) unless otherwise specified.

 Spring 2025